 - Resilience and reliability (reinforcement of the existing route, a Dawlish Avoiding Line and reopening of the northern route via Okehampton).

-The Destination Okehampton group of local councils is pressing for the northern route to provide resilience and promote economic growth in the area, and has received support from transport ministers.
-A fully dual track northern route with brand new Meldon Viaduct was quoted by the Network Rail study at £875m.
-However, a feasibility study currently being undertaken will look at whether a single line with long dynamic loops can perform as well and whether the original viaduct is repairable.
-Campaigners for the northern route have also asked for the feasibility study to look at easing of curves at Coleford and Crediton, which crucially would improve line speed to 90mph-110mph throughout between Exeter and Sampford Courtenay.
-There have been reports of Network Rail personnel at Meldon Viaduct and also at Sourton, which is close to junction of the A30 and A386, the logical location for a parkway station serving North Cornwall.
+The Destination Okehampton group of local councils has been pressing for the northern route to provide resilience and promote economic growth in the area, and received support from transport ministers.
+A fully dual-track northern route with brand new Meldon Viaduct was quoted by the Network Rail study at £875m.
+However, another feasibility study being undertaken will look at whether a single line with long dynamic loops can perform as well, and also whether the existing Meldon viaduct is usable.
+Railfuture’s work in progress suggests that a partially single-track route could still give 4 train paths each way per hour, two for timetabled stopping services and two closely following for diversionary or other trains.
+There were reports of Network Rail personnel at Meldon Viaduct and also at Sourton, which is close to the junction of the A30 and A386, one possible location for a parkway station serving North Cornwall.

-The first priority for the south-west must be to ensure that connectivity is maintained, both to Plymouth and the large number of communities between Exeter and Newton Abbot.
+The first priority for the South-West must be to ensure that connectivity is maintained, both for Plymouth (pop.262k) and the large number of communities between Exeter (pop.131k) and Newton Abbot (pop.26k).
 Therefore Railfuture consider that the sequence in which enhancements are implemented should be:

 - Strengthen the existing route.